-While there are some big benefits to refinancing, it isn’t always the right solution.
-You’ll need to weigh your options carefully, because refinancing has some notable drawbacks too.
+While there are some potential benefits to refinancing, it isn’t always the right solution.
+You’ll need to weigh your options carefully, because loan refinancing has some notable drawbacks too.

-Refinancing can be really expensive, and is some cases, the refinancing costs could even outweigh the benefits.
+Refinancing can be really expensive.
+In some cases, the refinancing costs could even outweigh the benefits.
 There could be closing costs, origination fees, and other processing fees, so it’s important to do the math ahead of time to see if it makes financial sense to refinance.

 Keep in mind that if you refinance and lengthen the term of your loan, you may end up paying more in interest over time.
 When you spread out your payments over a longer period—even at a lower interest rate, the monthly payments could be lower, but the interest could add up to even more over the life of the loan.

 Some lenders will offer to decrease your payments by extending the length of your loan, but a longer term means more money wasted on interest payments.
 Ideally, refinancing should reduce your monthly payments and the time it will take you to repay the loan.

 Whether or not you should refinance depends on your current situation and how much you’re paying for your loan right now.